Ta-Nehisi Coates on Bridging Gaps vs. Drawing Lines

 very anti-communist, sort of runs to Nixon's right on communism.

-And he does it with Lyndon Johnson, you know, on the bottom of the ticket, sort of representing Southern politics and the Democratic Party.
+And he does it with Lyndon Johnson, you know, on the bottom of the ticket, sort of representing Southern politics in the Democratic Party.

 It's a very, very, in a way, checkered series of moves that are accepting huge amounts of McCarthyism at that time.